 The different types of terrains give different bonuses to the army during a battle.
 Please, take a look at section Global Map >> Terrain types.

 NB!
-Apart from terrains bonuses in attack or in defense (if there are any), you can enhance your army’s strength in attack and/or in defense, activating Premium (with 10% bonus attack and 10% bonus hit points).
+Apart from terrains bonuses in attack or in defense (if there are any), you can enhance your army’s strength in attack and/or in defense, activating Premium.

 It is conducted after a successful, for the attacker, Field battle.
 If there isn’t any defense field army deployed in front of the Fortress wall, the Fortress Siege battle is directly conducted, where the attacking soldiers are aiming to smash enemy’s Fortress walls.